 Bird Walk Access Path

-Bodega Bay’s Bird Walk Coastal Access Trail, part of Sonoma County Regional Parks, offers remarkable bird-watching opportunities for a good reason.
-The 1.19-mile path, located slightly north of Doran Regional Park, not only circles around two freshwater ponds along Bodega Harbor that are quite popular with birds, but also overlooks marshland that provides year-round habitat for thousands of waterfowl, shorebirds, and songbirds.
-The trail, a rectangular loop, is gentle, easy, and accessible for wheelchairs and strollers.
+Bodega Bay's Bird Walk Coastal Access Trail, part of Sonoma County Regional Parks, offers remarkable bird-watching opportunities—for a good reason.
+Located slightly north of Doran Regional Park along Bodega Harbor, the 1.19-mile path circles two freshwater ponds and overlooks marshland that provides year-round habitat for thousands of waterfowl, shorebirds, and songbirds.
+The rectangular loop is gentle, easy, and accessible for wheelchairs and strollers.
 Dogs on a leash are permitted on the trail.

 Directions: The trailhead parking lot is located at 355 Highway 1 on the south end of Bodega Bay.
 Turn right at the "Bird Walk Coastal Access" sign (exactly 0.7 miles south of the Bodega Bay Visitor Center).
 Park at the trailhead parking lot, and then ascend a brief rise to the gravel trail.
 A parking fee is required.

 The half-mile, unpaved Pinnacle Gulch Coastal Access Trail traverses a gulch that leads to a quarter-mile beach right on Bodega Bay that's dotted with interesting rocks and tide pools.
 From here you'll enjoy the view of Pinnacle Rock just offshore, as well as Bodega Head, Tomales Bay, Point Reyes, and the two-mile-long, crescent-shaped sand spit of Doran Beach.